chris-moreton/rivalchess-model/README.md

     Board newBoard = Board.fromMove(board, new Move("e7f8Q"));

-Or you can create a new one using the builder.
+If you want to change a Board's state without making a move, you need to use a builder.

     // Create a builder with the current board as a base Board.BoardBuilder boardBuilder = new Board.BoardBuilder(board);